Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Know if a Calming Bed Is Right for Your Dog

-Your dog doesn’t necessarily need to struggle with anxiety for you to get him a calming bed.
-If you want to get him a calming bed just for the sake of getting him a bed, that’s a perfectly fine reason.
+Your dog doesn’t necessarily need to struggle with anxiety for you to get them a calming bed.
+If you want to get them a calming bed just for the sake of getting them a bed, that’s a perfectly fine reason.

 Other Ways to Help Your Dog Calm Down

 A calming dog bed can help soothe your dog, but it cannot do all of the work.
-If you need extra help settling your nervous dog down, you can try other products, such as soothing pheromones.
+If you need extra help settling your nervous dog down, you can try other products, such as synthetic pheromone diffusers.
 You can also create a designated safe space in your house that will allow your dog to feel comforted and secure.

-Calming dog beds help soothe your dog and work as a great supplemental product to other anxiety-relieving medications, therapies, or products you may already use.
+Calming dog beds may help soothe your dog and work as a great supplemental product to other anxiety-relieving medications, therapies, or products you may already use.
 Several calming dog beds are available, but some models may suit your dog better, depending on its needs.
-While calming dog beds cannot be the one solution to your dog’s anxiety, they can help provide comfort and relief.
+While calming dog beds cannot be the one solution to your dog’s anxiety, anecdotal evidence suggests that they can help provide comfort and relief.

 See also: